marcojakob/code.makery.ch/collections/java/javafx-2-tutorial-part5.md

 Since Java 7 there are some convenient classes to deal with reading and writing files.
 For a detailed tutorial see Oracle's [File I/O Tutorial](http://docs.oracle.com/javase/tutorial/essential/io/fileio.html).

 Since we might need to read/write files in different places of our application we'll create a handy `FileUtil` helper class.
 This class provides one static method for reading from a file and one for writing to a file.
-Copy the following file into the `ch.makery.util` package:
+Copy the following file into the `ch.makery.address.util` package:

 ##### FileUtil.java